Foxtrot (criminal network)

 Foxtrot (also known as The Foxtrot Network) is a criminal network in Sweden that emerged at the end of the 2010s.
 The network is Sweden's main distributor of narcotics.
 Rawa Majid, also known as the Kurdish Fox, is the ringleader of the network, which now maintains direct operational ties to Iran.

-The network has been linked to several violent incidents, including shootings, bombings and assaults.
+The network has been linked to violent incidents in several countries, including murders, bombings, and assaults.

 Rawa Majid

 The leader of the network is Rawa Majid (aka the Kurdish Fox), a Swedish-Kurd from Uppsala whose family immigrated to Sweden when he was a few months old.
 Since August of 2020, he has been wanted internationally for drug-related crimes and as an accomplice to murder.
 Majid, along with other Foxtrot members, has purchased Turkish citizenship in order to avoid Swedish police whilst being able to control the network from Turkey.
 Turkey refuses to send him to Sweden, stating his citizenship.
 The latest reports locate him on the border area between Iran and Iraq.

 Nine men linked to Majid were indicted on felony drug and felony weapons charges in late December 2022.